top of page

 Palestine and Israel - What is Really Going On?

-As mentioned before, the history of this region is quite complex but it is vital to acknowledge in order to piece together our understanding of current affairs.
+As mentioned before, the history of this region is complex but vital to acknowledge in order to piece together our understanding of current affairs.
 The following explanation is largely based on reporting by the BBC (Israel and the Palestinians: History of the Conflict Explained, 2025) as well as ABC News (ABC News, 2023).
 Prior to 1948, a Jewish and Arab population existed and were governed under that of the Ottoman Empire.
 (The region was typically referred to as the Ottoman Empire's southern Levant.)
 However, after World War I and the collapse of the Ottoman Empire, the British took over and ruled under a mandate from the League of Nations.
 At this time, there was an Arab majority and a Jewish minority and tensions grew as Arab rebellions took place, as well as there being an increase in mass Jewish migration following the Holocaust in World War II.

 In 1947, the United Nations proposed a plan to divide the land into two separate states, one for the Jews and one for the Arabs, with Jerusalem becoming an international city.
 The Jewish community accepted, creating the state of Israel, whereas the Arab community did not.
 This catalyzed a significant year-long period of conflict.
 Moreover, Israel declared independence in 1948, resulting in the Arab-Israeli War between the Israelis and an array of Arab nations.
 Fighting came to an end in 1949, with Israel having taken more Arab land than had been originally agreed upon by the UN.
 This left the Palestinian territories without a recognized independent state.
 Thousands fled their homes due to violence or as a result of being forced out, many believing they would one day return, but were never allowed back.
 Approximately 750,000 Palestinians were displaced and this is known as the ‘Nakba’ or the ‘catastrophe’ by the Palestinians.
 This is where the modern refugee crisis and the long-term struggle for Palestine's independence began.
 After the conflict, agreements were put into place, leaving Jordan occupying the West Bank and East Jerusalem, Egypt occupying the Gaza Strip, Syria occupying the Golan Heights and Israel occupying West Jerusalem.
 Palestinian refugees ended up in places such as the West Bank, Gaza Strip, Lebanon, Jordan, and Syria in camps that still exist to this day.